aosabook/500lines/sampler/README.md

 The class takes as arguments the event probabilities, $p$, and a variable called `rso`.
 First, the constructor checks that the parameters are valid (i.e., that `p` sums to 1).
-It then stores the arguments that were passed in, and uses the event probabilities to compute the event *log* probabilities (we'll go into why this is necessary in a bit).
-Finally, it determines which function to use for sampling according to the value of `rso` (we'll talk about what the `rso` object is and why we need to choose different sampling functions a bit later as well).
+Then, it then stores the arguments that were passed in, and uses the event probabilities to compute the event *log* probabilities (we'll go into why this is necessary in a bit).
+The `rso` object is what we'll use later to produce random numbers (we'll talk more about what it is a bit later as well).

 Before we get into the rest of the class, I want to briefly go over two points related to the constructor.